gesteves/trebekbot/README.md

 ## Usage

 After installing the bot, invite it into one or more channels with `/invite @trebekbot`.
-Pro-tip: Create a new channel (like for example #jeopardy) just for this purpose, to avoid creating a huge distraction in other channels.
+Pro-tip: Create a new channel (for example, #jeopardy) just for this purpose, to avoid creating a huge distraction in other channels.

-After that, simply mentioning "@trebekbot" will start a new game,
+After that, simply mentioning "@trebekbot" will start a new game in the current channel.

 You can also say: